 EQ Trading Helps Reduce Your Risk

-Nothing says stressful quite like partnering with an unknown vendor or supplier.
-As one of the premier trading companies in USA, EQ Trading knows that no successful business gets that way on its own.
+Nothing says stressful, quite like to partner with an unknown vendor or supplier.
+As one of the premier trading companies in the USA, EQ Trading knows that no successful business gets that way on its own.
 You need help from outside suppliers who have expertise in areas you don’t.
-How do you decide the best vendors for your company?
+How do you decide on the best vendors for your company?
 Some will have national or global reputations that make them an obvious choice.
 For others, your choice won’t be quite so clear.
 On top of how you’re planning to hold vendors accountable, we’ve already taken a few steps in the right direction by evaluating your potential vendor’s:

 So, with all that in mind, here are a few thoughts on evaluating and managing your vendors: Determining whether the relationship with a vendor is going to be mutually profitable.
 All vendor relationships, you get into must create a win-win situation on both sides.
 You can be sure that any vendor you work with will let you know right away if it’s not profitable for them.
 Likewise, if it’s not profitable for you, they need to hear about it.
 Profitability can’t be measured purely in gross profit dollars.
 Real profitability with each vendor you work with is measured in gross return on inventory investment.
 Factors beyond sales volume and profit margin determine this.

 - How often do they miss-ship?